Sharon Mear's Training Cats and Dogs

 Behavior Issues and Other Reasons To Consider a Consultation About Your Cat:

-Introducing a New Cat to Your Family Dog or Cat (or Children)
+Introducing a New Cat to Your Resident Family Dog, Cat, or Children.

 Inappropriate Elimination: Your cat intermittently won’t use its litter box or has stopped using it.